gospodinp/torei-rpg/rules.md

 ### Guns are complicated

 Guns are the one place where die sizes are mixed: all guns get an extra `1`{.d4} in addition to whatever else they have.
 This means that an excellent off-world gun would be `2`{.d8} `1`{.d4}, and an ordinary Torean gun would be `1`{.d6} `1`{.d4}.
 A terrible gun would be `2`{.d4} no matter where it was made.

+### Stellanova's Belongings {.example}

+As a legal professional, Stella needs access to documents and records quickly.
+Since information technology in this setting is ubiquitous to the point of being part of nearly every reflective surface, she keeps a gemstone of Amathean jet on her person at all times.
+This can be used for calling up contracts and performing automated analysis.

+`1`{.d8}
+:   Pendant gem information device.

 ## Initiation to Torei